Samuel Barton, The University of Queensland

 Before applying, read the AMSI Travel Grant rules below.

-1. AMSI Travel Grants provide full or partial support for all mathematical sciences and cognate discipline students enrolled at an AMSI Member Institution, to participate in AMSI Flagship programs (AMSI Summer School, AMSI Winter School and AMSI BioInfoSummer)
+1. AMSI Travel Grants provide full or partial support for mathematical sciences and cognate discipline students enrolled at an AMSI Member institution to participate in AMSI Flagship programs (AMSI Summer School, AMSI Winter School, AMSI BioInfoSummer).

 2. Applicants must be:

-(a) be enrolled or employed in a mathematical sciences program or related cognate discipline at an AMSI Member University
+(a) Enrolled in a mathematical sciences or cognate discipline degree at an AMSI Institution

 3. Funding is available for:

-Note: Funding will not be granted for day-to-day expenses, for example groceries, clothes, toiletries, etc.
+Funding will not be granted for day-to-day expenses, such as groceries, clothes, toiletries, taxis, Ubers etc.

-4. Each applicant can receive at most one AMSI Travel Grant in any one-year /12-month period.
+4. Each applicant can receive at most one AMSI Travel Grant in any one-year period/12-month period

-6. Applications may be submitted during the application period, and will be considered according to the schedule outlined.
+5. Applications may be submitted at any time before the Grant Application deadline via the Winter School Application form and will be considered according to the schedule outlined.

-7. Applications should consist of the completed application form including, but not limited to a budget listing expenses requested and a letter of support from your current supervisor, honours coordinator or head of mathematical sciences clearly stating that they support your application for this grant.
+6. Applications should consist of the completed application form, and a letter of support from your current supervisor, Honours Coordinator or Head of Mathematical Sciences clearly stating that they support your program and grant application.